-We may redeem some or all of the notes of either series at any time or from time to time prior to maturity.
-If we elect to redeem the 20 notes prior to the date that is three months prior to the maturity date of the 20 notes or redeem the 20 notes prior to the date that is six months prior to the maturity date of the 20 notes (each such date, with respect to the applicable series of the notes, the "Par Call Date"), we will pay an amount equal to the greater of (i) 100% of the principal amount of the notes to be redeemed and (ii) the sum of the present values of the remaining scheduled payments of principal and interest on the notes that would be due if the notes of the applicable series matured on the applicable Par Call Date, plus a make-whole premium.
-If we elect to redeem either series of the notes on or after the Par Call Date with respect to that series, we will pay an amount equal to 100% of the principal amount of the notes to be redeemed.
-We will pay accrued and unpaid interest, if any, on the notes redeemed to the redemption date.
+Issuer Sunoco Logistics Partners Operations L.P.
+Notes Offered We are offering \$2,250,000,000 aggregate principal amount of notes of the following series: \$750,000,000 4.000% Senior Notes due 2027; and \$1,500,000,000 5.400% Senior Notes due 2047.
+Maturity Date Unless redeemed prior to maturity as described below, the 2027 notes will mature on October 1, 2027, and the 2047 notes will mature on October 1, 2047.
+Interest Rate Interest on the 2027 notes will accrue at the per annum rate of 4.000%, and interest on the 2047 notes will accrue at the per annum rate of 5.400%.
+Interest Payment Dates Interest on the notes will accrue from, and including, the issue date thereof and be payable semi-annually on April 1 and October 1 of each year, beginning on April 1, 2018.
+Mandatory Redemption We will not be required to make mandatory redemption or sinking fund payments on the notes or to repurchase the notes at the option of the holders.
+Optional Redemption We may redeem some or all of the notes of either series at any time or from time to time prior to maturity.
+If we elect to redeem the 2027 notes prior to the date that is three months prior to the maturity date of the 2027 notes or redeem the 2047 notes prior to the date that is six months prior to the maturity date of the 2027 notes or redeem the 2047 notes (each such date, with respect to the applicable series of the notes, the "Par Call Date"), we will pay an amount equal to the greater of (i) 100% of the principal amount of the notes to be redeemed and (ii) the sum of the present values of the remaining scheduled payments of principal and interest on the notes that would be due if the notes of the applicable series matured on the applicable Par Call Date, plus a make-whole premium.
+If we elect to redeem either series of the notes on or after the Par Call Date with respect to that series, we will pay an amount equal to 100% of the principal amount of the notes and unpaid interest, if any, on the notes redeemed to the redeemption date.
 Please read "Description of the Notes-Optional Redemption."